Aeonalyxx/CSC172-AssociationMining-Gumisad/README.md

 **Semester:** AY 2025-2026 Sem 1

 ## Abstract
-This project proposes the use of the Apriori algorithm to discover compatibility and co-occurrence patterns among PC components (CPU, GPU, RAM, motherboard, PSU, storage).
+This project proposes the use of the Apriori algorithm to discover compatibility and co-occurrence patterns among PC components (CPU, GPU, RAM, motherboard, PSU).
 Using a public hardware specifications dataset, the study will transform attributes into itemsets and mine association rules to identify relationships such as CPU socket ↔ motherboard chipset or GPU tier ↔ PSU wattage.
 The workflow includes preprocessing, exploratory data analysis (EDA), rule generation, and evaluation using support, confidence, lift, and conviction.

 ## Table of Contents
 - [Abstract](#abstract)